1. Get Pre-Qualified –

 5. Bank Owned listing VS. A Standard Sale –

 A Bank Owned home for sale can be a bit more complicated and time consuming for Buyer’s.
 Keep in mind that you are not dealing directly with the bank, but a negotiator, that does not have the authority to make immediate decisions, which can cause the negotiating process long and drawn out.
-The process from writing an offer, counter offers and maybe an acceptance can be a 3-10 day process.
-Patience are necessary when dealing with an institution sale.
-When writing an offer, on a standard sale, your agent is working directly with the listing agent, representing the Seller, which will make the negotiating process very quick from offer, to counter offer, to acceptance and opening escrow.
-Typically a 2-4 day process, depending on the Seller.
+The process from writing an offer, counter offers and maybe an acceptance can be a 3–10-day process.
+Patience is necessary when dealing with an institution sale.
+When writing an offer, on a standard sale, your agent is working directly with the listing agent, representing the Seller, which will make the negotiating process very quick from offer, to counteroffer, to acceptance and opening escrow.
+Typically, a 2–4-day process, depending on the Seller.

 6. Writing An Offer –

-Before your real estate broker can write an offer you must receive a pre-qualification letter from your lender.
-Your agent will also need a copy of a check made out to the requested escrow company and proof of funds, that your down payment actually exist.
+Before your real estate broker can write an offer, you must receive a pre-qualification letter from your lender.
+Your agent will also need a copy of a check made out to the requested escrow company and proof of funds, that your down payment actually exists.
 You and your Broker will discuss the value of the home, according to the past sold homes, in the area.
-Usually within the last 2-3 months and within a 1/2 mile radius of the home.
+Usually within the last 2-3 months and within a 1/2-mile radius of the home.
 Once you have determined the value of the home, your real estate broker will write the offer and submit it to the listing agent.
-After the offer has been received and presented, to the seller, the seller may request their broker to create a counter offer and the negotiation begins.
+After the offer has been received and presented, to the seller, the seller may request their broker to create a counteroffer and the negotiation begins.

 7. Negotiations –